 Turns out the Chinese Border cares heaps!
 So anyways, we walk from Hong Kong across the Lo Wu Bridge.
 There’s a handful of duty free stores.
 Next, there’s a sign for Foreigners.
 Follow that, then swing a hard left, and go up these random escalators.
 Then fill in a little form, press a button, and wait to get your five day port visa.

 This is where it went wrong for us.
 We didn’t have our Hong Kong entry slip, so the lady shooed us away.
-We were then told to go to immigration person.
+I went to the immigration person.
 We explained what happened, and the lady took our passports.
 It was about now that Kathryn had a pretty uneasy look on her face.
 She doesn’t feel happy when she’s at a border without her passport.
 I had a fatalistic attitude.
 I mean, what could we do?
 We’re stuck between Hong Kong and China, with no passport.
 Can’t really do much!

-What had happened was the Chinese immigration person had sent the passports back to the Hong Kong side to get the Hong Kong entry slip.
+The Chinese immigration person sent the passports back to the Hong Kong side to get the Hong Kong entry slip.
 Unfortunately, they only grabbed Kathryn’s one, and so, we had to walk back to the Hong Kong side.
 There’s a border guard to stop people doing this, so we had to show our passports to him.
 On the Hong Kong side we explained what happened, and a border guard printed a new copy of my entry slip, without having to enter the border.
 Now, with both slips, we walked back to the visa office, with our forms, slips, and 168 RMB.

 10 minutes later, we had our visa!
 We crossed through the border, and that was it, we were in Shenzhen China.
 Unfortunately, this took about an hour, and we were 20 minutes late to the meeting point with our private tour guide.
-She was nowhere to be found.
+We couldn’t find out guide.
 We did email her, but alas.
 So we were exploring Shenzhen on our own.